microsoft/api-guidelines/azure/Guidelines.md

 ```

 Clients that use version discovery are expected to cache version information.
 Since there’s a year of lead time after an API version shows in the `api-deprecated-versions` before it’s removed, checking once a week should provide sufficient lead time to client authors or operators.
 In the rare case where a server rolls back a version that clients are already using, the service will reject requests because they are ahead of the latest version supported.
 Whenever a client sees a `version-too-new` error, it should re-execute its version discovery procedure.

+## Long running operations

+The Microsoft REST API guidelines for Long Running Operations are an updated, clarified and simplified version of the Asynchronous Operations guidelines from the 2.1 version of the Azure API guidelines.
+Unfortunately, to generalize to the whole of Microsoft and not just Azure, the HEADER used in the operation was renamed from `Azure-AsyncOperation` to `Operation-Location`.
+Services **SHOULD** support both `Azure-AsyncOperation` and `Operation-Location` HEADERS, even though they are redundant so that existing SDKs and clients will continue to operate.
+Clients that call these services **SHOULD** look for both HEADERS and prefer the `Operation-Location` version.
+Both HEADERS **MUST** return the same value.

 ## API deprecation policy